 7 – To get up the hill from here, we walk up the dugway, through the woods.
 The dugway is a steep, narrow trail that was probably made when they used horses to farm the fields.
 Here’s the view looking down from the lowest part of the road.

 8 – The next stop is Big View Prairie.
 It’s at the top of the western bluff and has our best view of the surrounding landscape.
-This is one of the 3 wooden benches that Mike made, that we’ve put on 3 different scenic points.
+This is one of the 4 wooden benches that Mike made, that we’ve put on 4 different scenic points.
 Our best walks are ‘3 bench walks’ – a ‘4 bench walk’ would take most of the day.

 8 – The view from Big View Prairie – one of Mike’s cool high dynamic range photos